course-details-portlet

 Course content

-This subject deals with ethical perspectives for records management in a broader organizational, professional and societal context.
+This course deals with ethical perspectives for records management in a broader organizational, professional and societal context.
 One important topic is the significance of records management for democracy and transparency.
-Other topics are what influence various organizational and professional culture types might have on records management, and factors that might influence the selection and description of records for long-term preservation.
+Other topics are what influence various organizational and professional culture types might have on records management, factors that might influence the selection and description of records for long-term preservation, and ethical perspectives concerning use of artificial intelligence in records management.

 The Nordic countries are often characterized as having low levels of corruption and a high degree of trust in public administration.
 The background for this is in part to be found in public administration traditions and in the interaction between regulations and professional attitudes, where ethics often play a central role.
 Ethics in relation to records management lies within the framework of archival science, social science, law and practice.